mikic202/TabPFGen/README.md

 ## References

+This project is inspired by the TabPFGen method described in Ma, Junwei, et al. This is an independent implementation and may not strictly follow all aspects of the original approach.
+We are not affiliated with the original authors.

 Ma, Junwei, et al. "TabPFGen--Tabular Data Generation with TabPFN." arXiv preprint arXiv:2406.05216 (2024).

 Hollmann, Noah, et al. "Accurate predictions on small data with a tabular foundation model."
 Nature 637.8045 (2025): 319-326.